|

 LINDON:

-Variant of English Lyndon, meaning "lime tree
+Variant spelling of English Lyndon, meaning "lime tree

 hill."